dbasu-umass/bate/README.md

 The functions in this package will then compute the quantiles of the empirical distribution of BATE.

-## Two Important Parameters
+### Two Important Parameters

 Two parameters capture the effect of the omitted variables in this set up.

-The first parameter is *δ*.
+The first parameter is $\delta$.
 This captures the relative strength of the unobservables, compared to the observable controls, in explaining variation in the *treatement variable*.
 In the functions below this is denoted as the parameter `delta`.
 This parameter is a real number and can take any value on the real line, i.e. it is unbounded.
 Hence, in any